microsoftgraph/microsoft-graph-docs-contrib/concepts/change-notification-in-Microsoft-Teams-overview.md

 > **Note:** The maximum time a subscription can last is 60 minutes; however, subscriptions can be renewed until the caller has permissions to access to resource.

 ## Change notification types
-Teams' resource supports two type of change notification
+Teams' resource supports two types of change notification
-- **Change notification to track all changes related to a resource across tenant** for example one can subscribe to change in messages in any channel across tenant and get notified whenever a message is created in any channel in tenant.
+- **Change notification to track all changes related to a resource across tenant**, for example one can subscribe to change in messages in any channel across tenant and get notified whenever a message is created in any channel in tenant.
-- **Change notification to track all changes for a specific respource**  for example one can subscribe to change in messages in a particular channel and get notified when ever a message is created in that channel.
+- **Change notification to track all changes for a specific resource**,  for example one can subscribe to change in messages in a particular channel and get notified when ever a message is created in that channel.

 Check [Microsoft Graph change notifications](webhooks.md) to see what resources support what type of change notification.